ottenwbe/bosh-install/README.md

 <img src="res/infrastructure.pdf" alt="infrastructure"  width="800" height="600inch" class=inline>

-In our target state you will have rolled out two VMs with terraform a _jumpbox_ and a _nat instance_.
-Moreover, you will rollout with bosh the so-called _bosh-director_.
-With the director, you will immediately be able to rollout bosh releases.
+In our target state your environment will consist of three VMs, a _jumpbox_, a _NAT instance_, and a _bosh-director_.
+With this setup you will immediately be able to deploy bosh releases.

-The jumpbox instance allows you to access the environment via ssh and manage your bosh deployments.
+The jumpbox instance allows you to access the environment via ssh.
-The jumpbox has all tools to manage bosh and UAA already installed.
 The VM is therefore placed in a public network.
+You can think of the jumpbox as your command central.
+The jumpbox has all tools to manage bosh installed, including a uuac to manage the UAA.

-The bosh director is placed in a private network and cannot be accessed from the Internet.
+The bosh director is placed in a private network to prevent direct access from the internet to the bosh deployed vms.
+For the sake of simplicity we assume that you only want to deploy bosh releases in a private network.

+Ultimately this setup would prevent bosh vms from downloading additional software components, i.e., stemcells or bosh releases.
+Since the bosh director cannot be accessed from the Internet.
 This is where the NAT instance shines.
 It allows our bosh director to access the internet via http(s), but no other protocol.

 ## Quickstart for the Impatient ##